finos/waltz/docs/features/feature-list.md

 ### Database

+- Schema management: Waltz uses [Liquibase](https://www.liquibase.com/) to ensure accurate and easy scheme migrations
 - Production databases: [MSSQL](https://www.microsoft.com/en-gb/sql-server/), [Postgres](https://www.postgresql.org/)
-  - If MSSQL is chosen and you wish to actively work on the Waltz code base a commercial jOOQ licence is required.  jOOQ is free for free databases, but not for commercial databases
+  - If MSSQL is chosen, and you wish to actively work on the Waltz code base a commercial jOOQ licence is required.  jOOQ is free for free databases, but not for commercial databases
 - Test databases: [H2](https://www.h2database.com/html/main.html)

 ### Deployment options